 For engagement of new contractors, the Request for Tender or Request for Quote should include a requirement to comply with the relevant provisions in the OMP.
 The Landholder should request details of the contractor's experience with undertaking works in native grasslands.
-The services contract should include requirements for compliance with the relevant provisions on the OMP or include requirements to comply with all instructions regarding protection of native plants and animals on site.
+The services contract should include requirements for compliance with the relevant provisions on the OMP or include requirements to comply with all instructions regarding protection of native plants and animals within the offset area.